Mohammed Ali Naqvi: Film career

 The film had its world premiere at Sheffield Doc/Fest (2017), where it was nominated for the Tim Hetherington Award.
 It has also screened at Films from the South (2017), DOC NYC (2017), IDFA (2017), FIPA (2018), Human Rights Watch Film Festival (2018), and the UK Asian Film Festival (2018).

 Pakistani activists in the UK called for the film to be banned from its London premiere at the Human Rights Watch Film Festival (2018), claiming that the film "legitimises and glorifies military dictatorial rules and undermines civilian/parliament supremacy.”
 In response the Human Rights Watch released a statement saying that the film was chosen because of its criticism of military rule.

 Naqvi’s next film, The Accused: Damned or Devoted?, which he directed and produced, was released in 2020.
 The film follows the rise of the cleric Khadim Hussain Rizvi as he pushes to preserve Pakistan’s blasphemy laws by rallying millions of supporters, running for elections, and silencing those attempting to change the law by condemning them to death.
 It also follows Asia Bibi, a Christian woman falsely accused of blasphemy, as well as activist Gulalai Ismail as she is falsely accused of blasphemy.

 When he was initially approached to make a film about the blasphemy laws in Pakistan, Naqvi refused because of the potential security risk.
 Naqvi did eventually make the film, and has said that it is “the most dangerous film” he has worked on.

 The film won Best Investigation at the Asian Media Awards (2020).
 It was a runner-up in the Feature Documentary category at the South Asian Film Festival of Montréal (2020).
 It was also nominated for the CPH: DOX F:ACT Award (2020), and in the International Affairs Documentary category for the AIB Media Excellence awards (2020).
 In 2023 the film secured a nomination at the 75th Primetime Emmy Awards in the ‘Exceptional Merit in Documentary Filmmaking’ category.

-Naqvi then went on to Co-Executive produce the Netflix Series Turning Point: 9-11 and the war on terror, which came out in September 2021.
-Turning Point: 9/11 and the War on Terror is a five-part Netflix docuseries examining the events and repercussions of the September 11, 2001 attacks, exploring the impact on Afghanistan and the broader War on Terror.
+Naqvi then went on to co-executive produce the Netflix series Turning Point: 9/11 and the War on Terror, which came out in September 2021.
+It is a five-part docuseries examining the events and repercussions of the September 11, 2001 attacks, exploring the impact on Afghanistan and the broader war on terror.
 The series was directed by Brian Kannpenberger.